-&lt;sup>1 Marriage in England and Wales is available to both opposite sex and same sex couples.
+1 Marriage in England and Wales is available to both opposite sex and same sex couples.
 The Marriage (Same Sex Couples) Act 2013 extended marriage to same sex couples in England and Wales.
 The ceremony through which a couple get married may be civil or religious.

-- that most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened, and that resorting to violence is never right. - how to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, managing conflict, how to manage these situations and how to seek help or advice from others, if needed.
+strengthened, and that resorting to violence is never right.

+how to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, managing conflict, how to manage these situations and how to seek help or advice from others, if needed.